-Most scanners have their own editing software so do these tests first to become accustomed to them.
+Most scanners have their editing software so do these tests first to become accustomed to them.

-You will kick yourself if you realize only afterwards that you could have done a better scan by changing a setting.
+You will kick yourself if you realize only afterward that you could have done a better scan by changing a setting.

 5. Decide On A Naming Convention

-By this stage you have organized your photographs by family member.
+By this stage, you have organized your photographs by a family member.
 There is therefore no point undoing this hard work by naming your scans as image001, image002, image003, and so on.

 By doing this you will not be able to easily find a particular ancestor that you are after.